 Thursday November 23: Thanksgiving in New York

-We celebrate Thanksgiving today, beginning with the Macy’s Parade, New York’s biggest event, with spectacular floats and displays to bring a smile to all age groups.
-We then celebrate with lunch at The Modern, the elegant two-star Michelin restaurant, located in the Museum of Modern Art.
-In the later afternoon, you may choose to join the tour leader in a walk across the Brooklyn Bridge.
+We celebrate Thanksgiving today, beginning with the Macy’s Parade, New York’s biggest event and the world’s biggest parade, with spectacular floats and displays to bring a smile to all age groups.
+We then feast on a traditional American Thanksgiving banquet at one of New York’s leading restaurants, with turkey and all the trimmings.
 (B, L)

-Today we travel north from New York by train to visit Philip Johnson’s stunning Glasshouse in the town of New Canaan, Connecticut.
+Today we travel north by train to visit Philip Johnson’s stunning Glasshouse in the town of New Canaan, Connecticut.
 Actually an estate comprising several buildings, this iconic example of 20th-century architecture was created between 1949 and the 1980s.
 Johnson is a key figure in American architecture.
 We stop for a lunch break in New Canaan before returning to New York, where the Black Friday sales are in full swing!
-This evening we return to Broadway for the new musical Bandstand.
-Created by some of the same people who brought the hit musical Hamilton to the stage, Bandstand is a tale of musical hopefuls, set in New York in the last months of WWII.
+This evening we return to the Lincoln Center for a beloved annual New York institution – George Balanchine’s beautifully choreographed production of Tchaikovsky’s The Nutcracker, adored by children and adults alike since 1954.
 (B)

-This morning we visit the exquisite Morgan Library, containing a wonderful collection of extremely rare manuscripts and books.
+This morning we visit the Morgan Library, containing an exquisite collection of extremely rare manuscripts and books, and take a tour of the magnificent New York Public Library.
 The afternoon is free.
-This afternoon we tour the art-deco Rockefeller Center, culminating in the Rockettes’ Christmas Spectacular, a New York institution.
+This evening we take a ride to the top of the Rockefeller Center and attend a performance of the Rockettes’ Christmas Spectacular.
 (B)